Note

 estimator.

-We will work with the Ames Iowa Housing dataset which consists of numerical and categorical features, where the houses’ sales prices is the target.
+For such purpose we use the Ames Iowa Housing dataset, which consists of numerical and categorical features, where the target is the house sale price.

 See Features in Histogram Gradient Boosting Trees for an